 315 Second Ave.
 N • 662.328.0222 • 800.327.2686 • visitcolumbusms.org

 c.
 1843.
-Isaac Williams, a laborer and slave trader, and his brother Thomas, a blacksmith, were free men of color who settled in the area and built this raised cottage.
+Isaac Williams, a skilled laborer, and his brother Thomas, a blacksmith, free men of color, settled in the area and built this raised cottage.
 Drive-by.

 Lowndes County Courthouse